 Contact 1 Name

 Relationship to child

 Home Telephone Number

 Mobile Telephone Number

 Work Telephone Number

 Contact 2 Name

 Relationship to child

 Home Telephone Number

 Mobile Telephone Number

 Work Telephone Number

-Please confirm details of all

-those with Parental

 Responsibility for the Child.
 Medical Information

 Child's Doctor's name

 Doctor's Surgery Address

-Telephone Number
+NO 🗆

-Does your child experience any conditions requiring medical treatment and/or medication?
-YES \square NO \square
+medication?
+YES \square

 If yes please give details, including medication, dose and frequency.
 Does your child have any allergies?
-YES $\hfill\square$

-If yes please give details.
+YES NO If yes please give details.
 Does your child have any specific dietary requirements?
-YES $\hfill\square$

-If yes please give details.
+YES NO NO If yes please give details.
 What additional needs, if any, does your child have e.g. needs help to administer planned medication, assistance with lifting or access, regular snacks?

-Disability

-The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
+Disability The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
 Do you consider your child to have a disability?
-YES \Box NO \Box

-If yes what is the nature of the disability?
+YES NO If yes what is the nature of the disability?

-Does your child have any communication needs e.g. non-English speaker/ hearing impairment/ sign language user/ dyslexia?
+hearing impairment/ sign language user/ dyslexia?
 If yes, please tell us what we need to do to enable him/her them to communicate with us fully.

-Consent from Parent/Legal Carer:

-- I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above. - I agree to notify the Club of any changes to this information. - I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
-I also understand that in such an occurrence all reasonable steps will be taken to contact me or the alternative adult named in this form. - The attached signature will denote that my child has my permission to be on the golf club's premises. - I acknowledge that the club is not responsible for providing adult supervision for my child, except for formal junior golfing coaching, matches or competition. - I agree to my child being transported by club representatives to and from venues when he/she is representing the club.

-(Please tick the boxes if agreed)

-By signing this document I confirm that I have legal responsibility for aware of how the information I have provided may be used.
+Consent from Parent/Legal Carer: I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above. • I agree to notify the Club of any changes to this information.
+I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
+I also understand that in such an occurrence all reasonable steps will be taken to contact me or the alternative adult named in this form.
+The attached signature will denote that my child has my permission to be on the golf club's premises. ' [ I acknowledge that the club is not responsible for providing adult supervision for my child, except for formal junior golfing coaching, matches or competition.
+I agree to my child being transported by club representatives to and from venues when he/she is representing the club.
+(Please tick the boxes if agreed) By signing this document I confirm that I have legal responsibility for ; I am entitled to give this consent and I are aware of how the information I have provided may be used. m